Master of Forestry Science

 Candidates approved for the thesis-only option must have completed a minimum of 120 points of postgraduate-level studies, or equivalent, in an appropriate discipline.

-Depending on which structure you opt for, the master's can take one to three years to complete full-time; or 18 months to four years part-time.
+Depending on which structure you opt for, the master's can take 12-24 months to complete full-time; or 18 months to four years part-time.

 Students have three options of coursework for the MForSc.

 - FORE 679 MForSc Report and a further 240 points of courses from the schedule, or

 - FORE 690 MForSc Thesis and a further 120 points of courses from the schedule, or

 - FORE 690 MForSc Thesis only (with approval that you have already completed 120 points of postgraduate-level studies, or equivalent, in a related discipline).

 For the up-to-date schedule of courses, see the Regulations for the Master of Forestry Science.